607mark/push_swap/README.md

 ```
 ### test.sh

-The `test.sh` script checks if your push_swap program processes the input correctly.
+The `test.sh` script checks if your own push_swap processes the input correctly.
 To ensure it runs properly, you need to disable the instruction output.